kiboschool/course-frontend-web-dev/src/lessons/advanced-javascript/project-covid-19-data-dashboard.md

 ### Milestone 3: Implement Date Filter

 - Add buttons or a dropdown menu to allow users to select a month or a year.
-- Display data for the selected time period when a valid date is chosen.
+- Display data for the selected period when a valid date is chosen.

 ### Milestone 4: Implement Sorting